dcswift/automail/README.md

 # Email automation tools
 e.g. for coordinating related messages to/from multiple people

-Versions for gmail and MS Outlook on Mac, and a tool to create a list of emails to coordinate.
+Versions for GMail, MS Outlook on Mac, and Mac Mail (not tested), and a tool to create a list of emails to coordinate.
+Incomplete Visual Basic version for Outlook.

 ## Usage
 Lists are supplied as XML files, with data read from element attributes.